chuckcoughlin/bert/docs/architecture.md

 strings and, of course, reconstituted on the other side.

 *** Internal ***</br>
+A single user request may spawn additional internal messages in order to complete the action.
-The _dispatcher_ makes use of _InternalMessage_ a sub-class of _MessageBottle_ that incorporates delay and sequential queuing features.
+The  _dispatcher_ makes use of the _InternalMessage_ class for this purpose.
+These message have extra properties not available to external requestors.
+ * delay - wait before executing for th first time ~msecs
+ * duration - for a message on a named queue, delay a subsequent message's execution ~msecs
+ * queue - name of a sequential queue (or NULL).
+The message will not execute until all prior messages in that queue have executed.
+ * repeatInterval - delay for a repeated message ~msecs
+ * shouldRepeat - if true, the message will be re-queued when complete

 *** Tablet ***</br>
 The tablet is a Bluetooth client based on Java classes that are a standard part of the Android SDK.